kunalhole/SDM-Project/SRS.md

 Support Staff will be able to approve or reject request.
 Registered candidate can get details of examination from CDAC.

-## NonFunctional Requirement:
+## ⋅⋅* NonFunctional Requirement:

-Regarding windows switching
+1.Regarding windows switching
 No exterenel websites not accessible
 Security
 Mic & webcam should be in good condition